Amparo Rivelles: Life and career

+She made her film debut in Armando Vidal's Mari Juana.
+She went on to have a long career in Spanish cinema with lead roles in films both iconic for the Francoist regime and complicit with its values.
+She was reputed for her "elegant, sophisticated, haughty" style.

 She spent 20 years in Mexico, where she worked in Mexican films and telenovelas.

 During her long career, she earned a LatinACE award, a Goya Award, as well as a National Theater Prize.